deima24/Math-test/README.md

 - When playing the game and user enters not a number the game crash.
 Fixed by adding try and exept to catch str and put as error message.

-## Remaining Bugs

-- In the division game shows only few questions and at the end it show that is asked 10 questions.

 # Future Plans

 - Fix the bugs that left with a division and by not entering an number when playing.